viniviena/viniviena.github.io/Resume.md

 <!-- The (first) h1 will be used as the <title> of the HTML page -->
+---
+layout: page
-# Idelfonso Bessa dos Reis Nogueira
+title: "Idelfonso Bessa dos Reis Nogueira"
+---

 <!-- The unordered list immediately after the h1 will be formatted on a single
 line.
 It is intended to be used for contact details -->